ianalvess/BigData/README.md

-# Master-s-in-Bioinformatics
+# Big Data
-In this repository it's possible to find small pieces of code developed, individually or in groups, for different curricular units of the master's degree in Bioinformatics.
+In this repository you can find small pieces of code developed as a group for the Big Data curricular unit of the master's degree in Bioinformatics.

+Group:
+- Carlos Gomes (PG51681)
+- Ian Alves (PG51682)